martincwilliams/stm32hpmlib/README.md

 - Auto send data

 Note: the file stm3232hpmlib.c includes the STM32 HAL header file for the specific microcontroller model, and this should be updated as necessary.

+Use

+Call hpmSetUart() with a handle to the UART peripheral to use.